Pantheism & Siti Jenar

 Lots of people I know only pray when they want to — the arguments are rather academic.

-2. Sylvester Says:
+2. Sylvester says:

 Yes!
 Turn off the speaker!
 That’s the most annoying thing when living in Indo.
 I guess it because Islam’s god is so far away and lazy.

-3. Djoko Says:
+3. Djoko says:

 Actually its not calling to God, but calling to Muslims to pray.
 Actual prayer itself doesn’t even need to be voiced, but can be said silently.
 I live two doors away from a mosque with a loudspeaker and barely even hear the call to prayer, or if I do hear it I don’t really notice it all that much.
 Some people must have hyper sensitive hearing.